-Keeping in mind the wide variety of stakeholders, PD-project developer decided to conduct three3 separate local stakeholder consultations in 3three different districts of Bhind, Barwani and Dindori.
-It-This was done to maximise stakeholder participation and not discourage participation due to distancesince the end-users would have been discouraged to participate owing to the travel distance, majorly affecting women.
-Each of the three consultations Theus, were hosted PD decided to have these consultations at a hall in a government hospital to ensure it was central and in these 3 districts, since it was in the centre and was accessible to every caste, creed and sect of the society.
-Also, it was considered a safe place to be in by everyone in the community.
+Keeping in mind the wide variety of stakeholders, project developer decided to conduct three separate local stakeholder consultations in three different districts of Bhind, Barwani and Dindori.
+This was done to maximise stakeholder participation and not discourage participation due to distance.
+Each of the three consultations were hosted at a hall in a government hospital to ensure it was central and accessible to every caste, creed and sect of the society.
+Also, it was considered a safe place by everyone in the community.